lggruspe/slipbox/docs-src/index.md

 content_options = --bibliography example.bib --citeproc
 ```

-Clicking on a citation will open a page with all notes that cite the
+Click citation links to see the other notes that cite the same
-same reference.
+reference.